jfalkinburg/CSCE_436_Lab_Ex/CompEx1/readme_CompEx1.md

 If you are wiring things up you will need to create a schematic for your design.

 ### Well-formatted code
 All your code will be in the code folder and contain headers, comments, and good coding practices.
-Please reference the
+Please reference the Lab Notebook requirements page.

 ### Debugging
 You should be keeping track of issues as you go along.
 I didn't have any problems is not a good answer.
 Describe the problems you had and what you did to fix it.
 Again this is where I would say commit early and often and start your notebook when you start your code.